yereverluvinunclebert/Panzer-JustClock-VB6/README.md

  I created as a variation of the stopwatch clock I had previously created for the World of Tanks and War Thunder communities.
 The Panzer Just Clock widget is an attractive dieselpunk VB6 widget for your desktop.
  Functional and gorgeous at the same time.
 The graphics are my own, I took original inspiration from a clock face by Italo Fortana.
-It is all my code.
+It is all my code with some help from the chaps at VBForums (credits given).

  It will be a simple multi-timezone Simple Clock and clock.
 This Widget is a moveable widget that you can move anywhere around the desktop as you require.